renatz/renatz.github.io/_pages/about.md

 About Me
 ======
-I am a four-year PhD student in Computer Science at Hong Kong Baptist University (HKBU), advised by Dr. Jing Ma.
+I am a four-year PhD student in Computer Science at Hong Kong Baptist University (HKBU).
+My goal is to collect rejection/finding cases from high-ranking tiers of major top conferences.

 **Research Interests**
 - Natural Language Processing